NAU-PIXEL/roughness/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/nau-pixel/roughness/issues.
+The best way to send feedback is to file an issue at [issues board](https://github.com/nau-pixel/roughness/issues).

 If you are proposing a feature: